 From painting at local outreach centers, cooking in the Share soup kitchen, or walking children to school on the Walking School Bus, the members of Vancouver First are involved in outreach throughout the community and the regional Washington area.
 We would love for you to join us in as many of these opportunities as you can.
-If you are interested or have questions about any of the activities that you see listed please contact Elizabeth in the church office.
+If you are interested or have questions about any of the activities that you see listed please contact Gary in the church office.

-- During Mission Possible in January, we made 200 “corner bags” to be handed out to the homeless; our congregation prepared 170 backpacks for the Share backpack program, ensuring that kids in our partner schools would have a weekend’s worth of food to share with their families.
+- During a Mission Possible event, we made 200 “corner bags” to be handed out to the homeless; our congregation prepared 170 backpacks for the Share backpack program, ensuring that kids in our partner schools would have a weekend’s worth of food to share with their families.
 We made “thank you” gifts and handmade cards for all of the teachers and staff at Washington Elementary School; we installed shelving storage for Washington School’s Resource Center as well.
 We also brought months’ worth of hygiene supplies and tied 30 fleece blankets for our friends at the WHO Shelter, as well as 25 gallons of homemade soup for them to warm up with at dinner time.

 - WHO Shelter – Volunteering at the St. Paul’s WHO Shelter.
 Thank you to all of those volunteers that brought food, and served many homeless in our community.

 - Trunk or Treat – Hundreds of youngsters come through in costume, playing games and collecting candy from our congregation.
 Always a great time, regardless of the weather.